sayande717/notes/topics/Computer-Architecture-and-Organisation.md

     - **Branch** Hazards: Occur when the branch instruction is not resolved until later in the pipeline, causing a delay in fetching the correct instructions.
     - **Jump** Hazards: Occur when a jump instruction changes the program counter, causing a potential delay in fetching the correct instructions.

+# Memory Systems
+## Key Characteristics
+- Location:
+    - CPU: Registers
+    - Internal (Primary): RAM, ROM, etc.
+    - External (Secondary): Hard Disk, SSD, etc.
+- Capacity:
+    - Size: The amount of data a memory system can store.
+Measured in bytes, kilobytes (KB), megabytes (MB), gigabytes (GB), etc.
+    - Addressability: The smallest unit of memory that can be addressed.
+Typically, it's a byte or a word.
+- Speed:
+    - Access Time: The average time it takes to read or write a data item from or to memory.
+Measured in nanoseconds.
+    - Cycle Time: The minimum time interval between two consecutive memory accesses.
+- Volatility:
+    - Volatile: Memory loses its contents when the power is turned off.
+Examples include RAM and cache memory.
+    - Non-volatile: Memory retains its contents even when the power is off.
+Examples include ROM, flash memory, and hard disk drives.
+- Cost: The cost of storing a single bit of data.
+    - Hard disks are slower but can store larger volumes of data compared to what they cost.
+    - SSD's are faster but can store smaller volumes of data compared to what they cost.
+- Technology:
+    - Static RAM (SRAM): Faster but more expensive than DRAM.
+    - Dynamic RAM (DRAM): Slower but less expensive than SRAM.
+    - ROM (Read-Only Memory): Non-volatile memory used for storing programs and data that don't need to be modified.
+    - Flash Memory: Non-volatile memory that can be erased and reprogrammed.
+- Organization:
+    - Sequential Access: Data is accessed sequentially, like on a tape drive.
+    - Direct Access: Data can be accessed directly by specifying its address.
+    - Associative Access: Data is accessed based on its content rather than its address.
+- Cache Memory: Faster and smaller than main memory, used to store frequently accessed data.
+    - Level 1 (L1): This is the fastest and smallest cache, typically located directly on the processor chip.
+It has the shortest access time, but also the smallest capacity.
+    - Level 2 (L2): Larger than L1 cache, it's often shared by multiple processor cores.
+Access times are slightly longer than L1, but still much faster than main memory.
+    - Level 3 (L3): The largest and slowest cache, usually shared by all cores on a processor.
+It's used to store less frequently accessed data that's still more likely to be reused than data in main memory.

 # OpenMP
 - (Open Multi-Processing) is an API (Application Programming Interface) that supports multi-platform shared memory multiprocessing programming in C, C++, and Fortran.
 It is designed for parallel programming, enabling developers to write code that can run efficiently on multi-core and multiprocessor systems.
 OpenMP uses a set of compiler directives, library routines, and environment variables to specify parallelism in the code.
 ## Key Features of OpenMP: